Course Outline Fall 2025

 All suspected cases of plagiarism and other forms of cheating are immediately referred to the College of Natural and Applied Sciences (CNAS).
 CNAS, not your instructor, will determine what course of action is appropriate.
 We do not hesitate to send ALL cases of cheating to CNAS.
 Please do not put yourself or us into such an unpleasant situation.
 Please read the Student Conduct Policy carefully.

-Solo Effort: Participation Exercises, Quizzes, Exams
+Solo Effort:

-Participation exercises fall under the departments Solo Effort model unless announced by the instructor.
+Participation exercises fall under the department's Solo Effort model unless announced by the instructor.
 Solo Effort must be completed by the student registered in the course without external assistance from any individual or organization.

 - Students may only submit work authored by themselves.